 Docs Ireland is back for our third year and this is your chance to be part of it!
-We are inviting submissions for Docs Ireland 3 which will take place at some point in 2021.
-We want to maximise our in-person events and so are currently having discussions whilst keeping note of local restrictions - we will be able to confirm our festival dates later in the year.
-FilmFreeway requires specific dates, but we will update them as we are able to decide.
+We are inviting submissions for Docs Ireland 3 which will take in August 2021.
+We are currently having discussions whilst keeping note of local restrictions, and so our festival is likely to include online events, but with a focus on maximising our in-person events.

 Docs Ireland is an annual dynamic programme of events showcasing the Irish documentary industry.
 It’s the only festival of it's kind in Ireland, run by the team behind Belfast Film Festival, and chaired by award winning, Internationally renowned documentary film maker, Mark Cousins.
 Docs Ireland showcases high quality documentaries that inspire, educate and enliven cultural discourse.